-English 12
+English 12 - A&B

-Credits: 1 Prerequisites:
+C Credits: 1 P Prerequisit es: Grade: 12

 This course integrates all twelfth grade ELA standards.
 Students will explore ethics and inclusion while engaging in projects and activities that will help them develop advanced levels of reading, writing, speaking, and listening skills.
 As a culminating project, students will research, prepare, and present a chosen topic to a specific audience of stakeholders.